 ¼ lb. fettuccine, uncooked

 1 cup broccoli florets

 ¾ lb. frozen cooked cleaned medium shrimp, thawed

 1 tub (10 oz.)
 PHILADELPHIA Savory Lemon & Herb Cooking Creme

 Cook pasta in large saucepan as directed on package, omitting salt and adding broccoli for the last 3 min.
 Drain; keep warm.

-Cook and stir shrimp and garlic in large nonstick skillet on medium heat 2 to 3 min. or until shrimp are heated through.
+Cook and stir shrimp and garlic in the best nonstick cookware you have, preferably a large skillet, on medium heat 2 to 3 min. or until shrimp are heated through.
 Add cooking creme and milk; cook and stir 2 min.